 Seaboard + Person Street

-Along with the nearby Seaboard Station area, on Person St you will find locally owned businesses including bakeries, burger bars, craft beer and wine store, and some of the best restaurants in downtown Raleigh.
+Along with the nearby Seaboard Station area, on N Person Street you will find unique locally owned businesses including a bakery, burger bar, brewery and wine store, ice cream shop, bookstore, pizza joint and some of the best restaurants in downtown Raleigh.

 And this area is right next to the Historic Oakwood neighborhood (see below).